 These small meetings are organized on a topic with the aim of providing scientific, state-of-the-art answers to critical population questions.
 Researchers from different disciplines and from all regions are invited to present papers that address the topic from multiple perspectives.
 Participants may be invited on the basis of their expertise on a specific topic, but most participants are selected competitively through a call for papers disseminated to IUSSP members and others working in the topic area.
 Twenty to thirty participants are invited to attend the meeting, present their findings, and participate in the discussion of the papers, both from a scientific perspective and in terms of policy implications.
 When possible seminars also provide an opportunity for junior researchers and local policy-makers to attend as observers.
 The three-four day duration of these seminars and the limited number of participants encourage intensive discussion on the research topic.

-Some Panels such as the Panel on Strengthening Demographic Training in Francophone Africa have been set up to focus on training and capacity building and organize training workshops (as well as other training tools).
+Some Panels such as the Network on Strengthening Demographic Training in Francophone Africa have been set up to focus on training and capacity building and organize training workshops (as well as other training tools).

 Some Panels may consider setting up new internet-based activities to share population information or recent research with other members.
 Recent examples include the Demopaedia’s Collaborative Online Multilingual Demographic Dictionary, or the online distance-learning tools such as the Tools for Demographic Estimation or the courses on Population Analysis for Policies & Programmes.